AntoninaSavka/Growth-Product-Manager-Udacity-Nanodegree/Let-It-Grow/Readme.md

 # Description
-This project used the different engagement techniques, measuring retention through cohort analysis, and calculating churn rate to suggest experiments to improve retention metrics to ensure activated customers stay activated by increasing engagement types and for churn experiments.
+In this project, I used the different engagement techniques, measuring retention through cohort analysis, and calculating churn rate to suggest experiments to improve retention metrics to ensure activated customers stay activated by increasing engagement types and for churn experiments.
 The project is using a hypothetical case study for Slack.
 # Content
 - **Antonina Savka Activation Analysis.xlsx** - This document contains analysis and proposed hypotheses for activation, such as: